Vaishnavi6464/Swiggy-Restaurant-Data-Analysis/README.md

 Highlight restaurants with consistently high ratings and a substantial number of reviews to build customer trust.
 Provide restaurant partners with review analytics so they can identify areas for improvement and enhance customer satisfaction.

+Most Expensive Restaurants

+Which restaurants have the highest average dish prices on Swiggy?

+Analysis

+The analysis of restaurants with the highest average dish prices shows that these restaurants are fairly evenly distributed across different cities rather than being concentrated in a single location.
+This suggests that premium dining options are available in multiple markets.

+Insight

+The presence of expensive restaurants across various cities indicates that demand for premium dining is not limited to metropolitan areas.
+Customers in different regions are willing to pay for high-quality food and unique dining experiences, creating opportunities for premium restaurants beyond a few major cities.

+Business Recommendation
+Continue expanding premium restaurant partnerships across different cities to meet the growing demand for high-quality dining experiences.
+Design city-specific marketing campaigns to promote premium restaurants based on local customer preferences.
+Maintain a balanced portfolio of premium and affordable restaurants in each city to cater to diverse customer segments.
+Analyze customer purchasing patterns in each city to identify where premium restaurant offerings can be further expanded.

  Skills Demonstrated

 - SQL Querying